opsone-ch/documentation/howto/typo3.rst

   $ touch FIRST_INSTALL

 You are now ready to finish the install in the web browser.
-Note that the Database username ist the same as the Website Name and the Password can be found in the `cockpit <https://cockpit.opsone.ch>`__
+Note that the Database username ist the same as the Website Name and the Password can be found in the `cockpit <https://cockpit.opsone.ch>`__.
 Make sure to safely store your administrator credentials as you will need them to Log into the backend and make Changes in the TYPO3 Maintenance mode.

 .. tip::

    Depending on the TYPO3 Version you choose, we set a different webroot.
 You can see the Details in the `Type Overview <../website/type.html>`__.
-   For example: The webroot for TYPO3v11 is `public/`

 .. warning::